newtovaux/newtovaux/README.md

 **[My blog](https://vauxmaker.wordpress.com)**

-- 🔭 Out of work, I'm a PHP developer
+- 🔭 When not in work, I'm a PHP developer
 - 🧠 I'm interested in PHP, 8-bit computing, automated website performance testing
 - 🌱 I’m currently learning Livewire
 - 👯 I’m looking to collaborate on any Open Source project where I can add value